vimarshsub/schoolconnect_ai_backend/docs/cron_job_setup.md

 ## SchoolConnect Credentials

-For the data ingestion to work properly, ensure these environment variables are set:
+For the data ingestion to work properly, ensure these environment variables are set on your server:

 1. `SCHOOLCONNECT_USERNAME` - Your SchoolConnect username
 2. `SCHOOLCONNECT_PASSWORD` - Your SchoolConnect password
 3. `SCHOOLCONNECT_GRAPHQL_URL` - The GraphQL API endpoint

-These are required by the worker to authenticate with SchoolConnect and fetch announcements.
+These are required to authenticate with SchoolConnect and fetch announcements.